MaksimDzhangirov/backendBankExample/docs/part35-eng.md

-However, since automation of certificate issuance and renewals is really important, we should only use DNS-01 challenge if DNS provider has na API to automate the record updates.
+However, since automation of certificate issuance and renewals is really important, we should only use DNS-01 challenge if DNS provider has an API to automate the record updates.
 For this video, I'm just gonna show you how to use HTTP-01 challenge, since it's much simpler, and we don't need a wildcard certificate for our simple bank service.